1975 Monte Chingolo attack: Assault

 At 19:00, the José de San Martín Urban Battalion, reinforced by 30 to 40 Communist fighters newly arrived from Tucumán province, began the operation by blocking the nine bridges that connect the city of Buenos Aires proper with its conurbation area.
-The Quilmes, Avellaneda and Lomas de Zamora police brigades came under ERP hostility, as did the 7th Infantry Regiment in La Plata and the 601st Communications Battalion at City Bell.
-Fierce fighting took place in a number of these spots, such as Pasco Avenue and La Noria bridge, where it was reported that around 30 ERP snipers fired upon the local police station.
+The Quilmes, Avellaneda and Lomas de Zamora police brigades came under ERP attack, as did the 7th Infantry Regiment in La Plata and the 601st Communications Battalion at City Bell.
+Fierce fighting took place at a number of these locations, such as Pasco Avenue and La Noria bridge, where it was reported that around 30 ERP snipers fired upon the local police station.
 A poorly armed ERP squad crowded several cars on a bridge over the Matanza River and spilled diesel fuel from a tanker truck, setting it on fire.
 Elsewhere, 15 buses were set on fire in order to stave off the arrival of Army reinforcements.
 At 19:15, a column of trucks and APCs from the 3rd Infantry Regiment managed to break through and drove towards Lanús without finding any resistance.

-At 19:45, a force of 70 fighters under the command of Abigail Attademo (captain Miguel) entered the military base.
-Thirty-five of them formed an initial spearhead after crashing a truck against the main gate.
+At 19:45, 70 ERP fighters under the command of Abigail Attademo (captain Miguel) entered the military base.
+Thirty-five of them formed an initial spearhead after ramming the main gate with a truck.
 Other guerrillas entered through other points of access.
-They were immediately mowed down by heavy fire coming from a FN MAG machine gun placed in the guard post, becoming the first casualties of the night.
+They were immediately mowed down by heavy fire from a FN MAG machine gun placed in the guard post, becoming the first casualties of the night.
 At 21:00, a second wave of fighters successfully broke into the compound.

 The military laid a counter-siege around the battalion, rendering the ERP's containment groups on the surrounding bridges useless and nullifying the surprise factor.
 The base and neighboring shantytown became a whirlwind of gunfire and explosions, with helicopter gunships using reflectors to illuminate the area.
 A reporter compared the fighting with that of the Vietnam War.
 The Army raided entire neighborhoods hunting for surviving ERP fighters.
 At 01:00 on 24 December, Urteaga lost contact with most of the Communist platoons still inside the Arsenal Battalion and fighting died out shortly afterwards.

 At 03:30, seven hours after the start of the assault and once it had already been repelled, a military scribe recorded that "Captain Lazzarano left with five vehicles to transport detainees under the custody of Lieutenant Silvani's fraction" and that they returned half an hour later.